DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 then the next best option would be to get the bus from Ali Curung to Alice Springs, which costs around \$80 for a one-way trip.

-While being able to purchase some items—even vehicles—over the internet contributed to the ease and convenience of community members’ lives, and most participants began regularly checking bank and Centrelink accounts online, these facilities did not, as we had speculated, lead to substantial changes in the frequency of their trips to regional centers for all residents.
-In 2012, when we asked the residents how often they visited town now that they had a home computer, almost half said they made the trip about as often as before, and the other half said that they travelled less or never to town.
-The frequency of visits varied from daily (only residents of Mungalawarru and Kwale Kwale, both of which are relatively close to town) to every six weeks (an Imangara resident).
+While being able to purchase some items – even vehicles – over the internet contributed to the ease and convenience of community members’ lives, and most participants began regularly checking bank and Centrelink accounts online, these facilities did not, as we had speculated, lead to substantial changes in the frequency of their trips to regional centers for all residents.
+In 2012, when we asked the residents how often they visited town now that they had a home computer, almost half said that they made the trip about as often as before, and the other half said that they traveled less or never to town.
+The frequency of visits varied from daily (only residents of Mungalawurru and Kwale Kwale, both of which are relatively close to town) to every six weeks (an Imangara resident).
 The reasons most often given for visiting town were catching up with family and friends, followed by shopping; they particularly